estensen/postgres/README.md

 $ psql -d pqgotest -a -f populate_db.sql
 ```

-Test that db was populated
+Test that db was populated:
 ```sh
 $ psql pqgotest
 pqgotest=# SELECT * FROM places;